Mark Your Calendar:

-The SETWC is pleased to announce the release of the Draft Job Needs and Priorities Report for our region.
-SETWC staff will be convening numerous focus groups, interviews, and discussions over the next several months to obtain feedback from regional stakeholders and develop the Phase II report outlining prioritized action items for the region.
-Please click here to view/ download the report and provide your feedback!
-If you would like to be included in an upcoming stakeholder discussion, please contact Dr. Stephanie Ivey.
+The SETWC is pleased to announce the release of the both the Phase I and Phase II Job Needs and Priorities Reports for our region.
+SETWC staff convened numerous focus groups, interviews, and discussions to obtain feedback from regional stakeholders and develop the Phase II report outlining prioritized action items for the region.
+Please click here to view/ download the reports and provide your feedback!
+If you would like to be included on one of the Strategic Action Plan Teams, please contact Dr. Stephanie Ivey.

 Southeast Transportation Workforce Center